hojjatfazayeli/hojjatfazayeli/README.md

 ## Hi there,I am Hojjat Fazayeli! <img src="https://raw.githubusercontent.com/aemmadi/aemmadi/master/wave.gif" width="30">

-<p align="center">A software engineer and web programmer.
+<p align="justify">A software engineer and web programmer.
 I have been working as a web developer for about 7 years.
-Currently, I am a PhD student in computer engineering at the [Islamic Azad University of Iran](https://iau.ir/fa) and I teach as a professor in Iranian universities for the undergraduate degree in software engineering.
+Currently, I am a PhD student in computer engineering at the <a href="https://iau.ir/fa">Islamic Azad University of Iran</a> and I teach as a professor in Iranian universities for the undergraduate degree in software engineering.
 My main expertise is web domain programming in the back-end and front-end sectors, and I am very interested in cooperating with other happy programmers for software development and open source development.
 I am very happy to see you here.</p>

 - 🔭 I’m currently working on [CRM And ERP Systems](https://github.com/hojjatfazayeli)